benngermin/epq/replit.md

   - Falls back to window.innerHeight tracking with focus/blur events for Flutter compatibility
   - Provides a global function `window.__flutterKeyboardHeightUpdate` that Flutter apps can call to directly communicate keyboard height
   - Ensures keyboard-aware positioning works in both mobile browsers and Flutter app WebViews
+- **Fixed mobile-view feedback submission error**: Resolved the "Failed to submit feedback" error by updating the mobile-view feedback endpoint to include all required context fields (courseId, questionSetId, loid, etc.) that were missing.
+Mobile feedback now includes proper course context and user attribution (using 'Mobile User' placeholder) ensuring successful submission and integration with Notion/Slack tracking systems

 ## System Architecture
 The application follows a client-server architecture.